robwilkerson/CakePHP-Audit-Log-Plugin/README.markdown

 ## Notes

-Feel free to suggest improvements in a ticket or fork this project and improve upon it yourself.
+Feel free to submit bug reports or suggest improvements in a ticket or fork this project and improve upon it yourself.
 Contributions welcome.